znamlab/znamutils/ReadMe.md

-job_dependency (str): job id to depend on slurm_folder (str): where to write the slurm script and logs scripts_name (str): name of the slurm script and python file
+job_dependency (str): job id to depend on slurm_folder (str): where to write the slurm script and logs scripts_name (str): name of the slurm script and python file slurm_options (dict): options to pass to sbatch, will update the default options provided in the decorator.
 ```

 When `use_slurm = True`, `slurm_folder` must be provided.